unxmaal/booterizer/README.md

 ansible --version
 ```
 You should have:
-* ansible 2.7.6 or higher
+* Ansible 2.7.6 or higher
 * Vagrant 2.2.3 or higher

 Having an exact version of VirtualBox is not critical- as long as you have the proper version of Vagrant, it will run VirtualBox for you.

-## Vagrant Plugins
+### Vagrant Plugins
-* Whichever host os (OSX or Linux) you are using, install the vagrant plugin with this command:
+* Whichever host OS (OS X or Linux) you are using, install the Vagrant plugin with this command:

 ```
 $ vagrant plugin install vagrant-vbguest